 Financing is a fee that you pay to hold a trading position overnight on leveraged trades.
 Essentially it is an interest payment to cover the cost of the leverage that you use overnight.

 Overnight financing charges are applied to positions that have no set expiry date, for example trades for CFD.
 As with our low commissions and tight spreads, these charges are competitive in order to keep your trading costs low.

-You will not pay a finance charge on futures trades as they already have the cost of carry built into the spread.
+You will not pay a finance charge on futures trades as they already have the cost of carry built into the price.

 There may be instances when a Daily Financing Fee is charged to you on short positions, rather than paid to you.
-This may occur if LIBOR (or RBA IOCR for Australia) is at an exceptionally low rate.
+This may occur if the relevant rate benchmark is at an exceptionally low rate.

 8. What time is financing applied?

 The daily financing fee will be applied to your account each day that you hold an open position (including weekend days).
 Financing is processed daily at 5:00 pm ET, at which time any open positions will be rolled and a debit or credit will be applied to your account.
 We do not charge financing on intraday trades.

 Financing is applied at 17:45 London time for the majority of our markets.
 For details of the exact times on all of our markets, please view the market information sheet in the platform.